Traditional games of Nigeria

-Nigeria has several traditional games, though they have faded away due to lack of support and the dominance of Western sports.
+Nigeria has several traditional games, though many have faded away due to lack of support and the dominance of Western sports.
 Traditional games historically played a significant role in teaching Nigerian children about the structure of their societies.

 History

 Several traditional Nigerian games are played at the National Sports Festival of Nigeria.

 Traditional games

 Abula

 Abula is similar to volleyball, except that participants hit the ball with a wooden bat.

 After round one

 After singing a song with the opening line "after round one", players have to display a number from one to five using their fingers; the person who displays the lowest numbers of fingers has their palm slapped by all the other participants.

 Langa

 Langa is played in rounds; in each round, one player from each team, known as the Ruwa (point-scorer), attempts to reach a designated area on the opponent's side in order to score a point for their team.
 The Ruwas and all other players have to hop on one foot, while holding their other foot with one hand.
-If a player's hand is dislodged from their held foot by an opponent, then they are eliminated from that round.
+A player whose hand is dislodged from their held foot by an opponent is eliminated from that round.